 Home » Girls STEM Pathway, presented by Boeing

-Presented by longtime supporter Boeing, Space Center Houston’s Girls STEM Pathway is a comprehensive six phase initiative.
-The Girls STEM Pathway series takes place throughout the year at Space Center Houston and via online platforms.
 Each phase of the pathway builds on the prior phase in hands-on STEM experiential learning opportunities that promote the development of skills, with earned successes and confidence underpinning continued interest and motivation.

-Women of STEM Wednesday, is a one-day event for 3rd-6th graders featuring a female STEM professional that exposes girls to the wonders of space exploration and STEM careers.
-During this phase of the Girls STEM Pathway, scholars will participate in interactive STEM presentations with female scientist and engineers.
-We offer both virtual and onsite sessions!
-Available for school groups.
+This program features a presentation from female STEM professional who will expose girls to the wonders of space exploration and STEM careers.
+Participants will engage in interactive STEM presentations with female scientist and engineers.

-Girls STEM Academy, is a 5-session program that introduces 7th and 8th grade girls to the importance of teamwork, and the science of space flight through authentic cross-curricular activities.
-The program is designed to encourage middle-school girls to apply STEM concepts and skills through hands-on, inquiry-based learning.
-Scholars will also engage in innovative and creative applications of science content that is aligned with the TEKS.
-The final session includes a graduation.
-Available for school groups.
+This phase introduces girls to the importance of teamwork and the science of space flight through authentic cross-curricular activities.
+It is designed to encourage middle-school girls to apply STEM concepts and skills through hands-on, inquiry-based learning.
+Participants engage in innovative and creative applications of science content, aligned with the TEKS.

-A five-day immersive summer experience for rising ninth graders focused on space exploration, teamwork, and preparation for rigorous STEM learning in high school.
+This immersive summer experience for rising ninth graders focused on space exploration, teamwork, and preparation for rigorous STEM learning in high school.

 Participants who complete multiple phases return as mentors for younger students, strengthening the program’s supportive STEM community.